rafl/nanomsg-raw/README.md

 The `$flags` argument, which defaults to `0`, is a combination of the flags defined below:

+###
+\* `NN_DONTWAIT`
+Specifies that the operation should be performed in non-blocking mode.
+If the message cannot be sent straight away, the function will fail with `nn_errno` set to `EAGAIN`.

 If the function succeeds, the number of bytes in the message is returned.
 Otherwise, a `undef` is returned and `nn_errno` is set to to one of the values defined below.

+###
+\* `EBADF`
+The provided socket is invalid.
+\* `ENOTSUP`
+The operation is not supported by this socket type.
+\* `EFSM`
+The operation cannot be performed on this socket at the moment because the socket is not in the appropriate state.
+This error may occur with socket types that switch between several states.
+\* `EAGAIN`
+Non-blocking mode was requested and the message cannot be sent at the moment.
+\* `EINTR`
+The operation was interrupted by delivery of a signal before the message was sent.
+\* `ETIMEDOUT`
+Individual socket types may define their own specific timeouts.
+If such timeout is hit, this error will be returned.
+\* `ETERM`
+The library is terminating.

 ### nn\_recv($s, $data, $length=NN\_MSG, $flags=0)